EricHripko/eric.hripko.com/_posts/2018-05-14-containerising-jekyll-website.md

 {% endhighlight %}
 In the final result, I also added `ENV JEKYLL_ENV=production` that indicates to Jekyll that a website must be built in __production__ mode.
 Voilà!
 This way you can containerise your Jekyll website with ~10 simple lines of code.
+These general principles can be applied to other software as well, so happy Docker'ing and see you again!